Foot and Ankle Bursitis: Interventional Management in Podiatric Practice

 Clinical Context in Podiatric Practice

 Initial management commonly includes offloading strategies, padding, and injection-based interventions, depending on presentation and practitioner judgment.
-Symptom expression, however, may not always correlate exclusively with inflammatory tissue involvement.

 • Anatomical overlap between inflamed structures and sensory nerves

-The coexistence of multiple pain generators
+• The presence of multiple pain generators within the same region

 Educational Workshop Excerpt: Cryoanalgesia in Foot and Ankle Bursitis